nagarajas/ReservationAssistantBot/README.md

-﻿# TableReservation
+﻿# Reservation Assistant Bot

-Bot Framework v4 empty bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows the minimum code required to build a bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites